STMicroelectronics headquarters in Paris, 9 October 2017 (AFP / ERIC PIERMONT)

-For the Elysée, the record participation of foreign bosses in “Choose France” – there were 120 against 130 in previous editions – shows “a very strong interest on the part of foreign bosses, following the re-election of the president”.
+For the Elysée, the record participation of foreign business leaders in “Choose France” – they were 120 against 130 in previous editions – shows “a very strong interest on the part of foreign leaders, following the re-election of the president”.

-At the opening lunch of the summit, the Minister of Economy Bruno Le Maire also wanted to confirm to the invited bosses that for the next five years the executive will continue “to lower production taxes, to improve the skills of our workforce and reduce the administrative formalities for the installation of new industrial sites “, according to the text of his speech sent to AFP.
+During the lunch that marked the start of the summit, the Minister of Economy Bruno Le Maire assured them that for the next five years the executive will continue “to lower production taxes, improve the skills of our work and reduce administrative formalities for the installation of new industrial sites “, according to the text of his speech sent to AFP.

 FedEx will create 1,000 permanent jobs in Roissy, near Paris (GETTY IMAGES NORTH AMERICA / MARIO TAMA)

-Among other projects announced as part of “Choose France”, the express parcel specialist FedEx will create 1,000 permanent jobs in Roissy (Val-d’Oise), the Accenture 500 consultancy in Brittany and the Vietnamese Vinfast (automotive) from 350 to 400 in “showrooms” and workshops, according to the Elysée.
+Among other projects announced as part of “Choose France”, the express parcel specialist FedEx will create 1,000 jobs in Roissy (Val-d’Oise), the Accenture 500 consultancy in Brittany and the Vietnamese Vinfast (automotive) 350 to 400 in “showrooms” and laboratories, according to the Elysée.

-The British pharmaceutical giant GlaxoSmithKline (GSK) will invest in clinical trials, the American Collins Aerospace (avionics, information systems – Raytheon group) in research and development and the German Vorwerk will acquire a second Thermomix plant, in Eure-et-Loir.
+British pharmaceutical giant GlaxoSmithKline (GSK) will invest in clinical trials and Germany’s Vorwerk will install a second Thermomix plant in Eure-et-Loir.